How to Start Selling Wholesale on Amazon in 2024

 What Else to Look for When Analyzing a Product

-Knowing the factors that determine how easy it is to resell the product will determine your next steps.
-Use AMZScout’s Online Arbitrage and Dropshipping extension to check these important criteria:
+Understanding which factors determine how easy it is to resell the product will determine your next steps.
+Use AMZScout’s Online Arbitrage and Dropshipping Extension to check these important criteria:

 If the product is in a gated category or it has hazardous materials (hazmat).
 Reselling these products will require additional certificates or extra approvals from Amazon, often driving up effort or costs.

-By following the steps above, you’ll be well on your way to finding effective products.
+By following the steps above, you’ll be well on your way to finding profitable products.
 Having a list of products worth considering enables you to make more effective business decisions.

-It has a variety of search filters including sales, reviews, price, and weight that let you narrow your search to only the items with the most profit potential.
+This tool features a variety of search filters including sales, reviews, price, and weight, that let you narrow down your search to include only those items with the most potential for profits.
 It also lets you search for new products or ones that have been trending up for the last few months.

 So, here’s an easy way to find the most profitable ideas of products:

 Step 4: Narrow down your search.
-Use the category filter and select categories based on where other sellers succeed and where your interests are.
+Use the category filter and select categories based on where other sellers have been successful and where your interests are.
 You can also save time using ready-made set-ups with the Product Selections feature.

-Step 7: Make a list of the items you’re most interested in.
-Make a list of items with all the important stats (sales, reviews, etc.) needed to assess its product viability.
+Step 6: Make a list of the items you’re most interested in.
+Make a list of items with all the important stats (sales, reviews, etc.) needed to assess product viability.

 After you’ve utilized the Product Database to narrow your product list, you have one final step.
-The AMZScout PRO Extension enables you to narrow products further with more important data.
+The AMZScout PRO Extension enables you to narrow down your list of products further with more important data.

 This is how to use PRO Extension :

 Step 2: Browse Amazon.
 Open Amazon and search for a Product or Niche for analysis.
-You can compare separate branded products or those found with the database.
+You can compare separate branded products or those found using the database.